Posts

 Image

 The modern celebration of Christmas is anything but silent, isn't it?
 We seem to do more, go more, buy more, eat more, drive more...and it all adds up to noise!
 I know it seems Grinch-like to complain about noise at Christmas, but I think we all crave a bit of calm this time of year.
 Just consider our response to the song "Silent Night."
 One of the most beloved carols in the world.
 "Silent Night" was declared "an intangible cultural heritage" by UNESCO in 2011.
 It's been recorded hundreds of times by singers in every genre, and Bing Crosby's rendition is the third best-selling single of all time.
 For many who go to church on Christmas Eve, singing "Silent Night" with family and strangers while holding a lighted candle is one of the highlights of the season.
-Silent night, holy night, All is calm, all is bright 'Round yon virgin mother and child, Holy infant, so tender and mild, Sleep in heavenly peace, Sleep i
+Silent night, holy night, All is calm, all is bright 'Round yon virgin mother and child, Holy infant, so tender and mild, Sleep in heavenly peace, Sleep in he

 A Handmade Christmas